Barr: Won't be 'bullied' by Trump on Stone case; jurors appalled

 The White House said Trump was not bothered by Barr’s remarks.

-“The President has full faith and confidence in Attorney General Barr to do his job and uphold the law,” White House spokeswoman Stephanie Grisham said in a prepared statement.
+“The President has full faith and confidence in Attorney General Barr to do his job and uphold the law,” White House spokeswoman Stephanie Grisham said in a statement.

 Stone was found guilty in November on seven counts of lying to Congress, obstruction and witness tampering.